 Finding the perfect gift is a daunting task — even more so when you start down the rabbit hole of shopping for someone with a particular hobby.
-The internet offers an unending inventory of novelty knick-knacks: a candle that smells like an heirloom tomato. a mug that says “Plant Lady.” a green t-shirt with a cheeky pun!
+The internet offers an unending inventory of novelty knick-knacks from a candle that smells like an heirloom tomato to a mug that says “Plant Lady” to a green t-shirt with a cheeky pun.
 While those gimmicks might garner an immediate chuckle, a thoughtfully selected gift brings joy, inspiration, or entertainment all throughout the year.
 We’ve curated a list of guaranteed gift wins for your green-thumbed friends and family, sourced from local PA gardens centers and destinations.

 A tasteful ceramic planter adds interest to any patio or front porch — and year-round opportunities for your favorite gardener to create seasonal displays.
 When the frost hits, it can easily be moved inside, meaning that your thoughtfulness will be on full display throughout the year.